Tsuda12/Bosch_Game-Center/README.md

 # Bosch_Central-PyQT

-SOBRE O PROJETO:
-- Uma central que reune alguns jogos.

-TECNOLOGIAS UTILIZADAS:
+ABOUT THE PROJECT:
+- A central that gathers some games.

+STATUS:
+- Finished.

+TECHNOLOGIES USED:
-  - PyQT5 e QTDesigner (Interfaces).
+  - PyQT5 e QTDesigner (Window).
   - PyCharm (IDE).
-  - Python (Linguagem).
+  - Python (Language).

-OBSERVAÇÕES:
-  - Não há tratamentos de erros.
+COMMENTS:
+  - There is no error handling.